durierem/dotrs/README.md

 ## Setup

-dotrs needs a remote repository for managing your dotfiles.
+Dotrs needs a remote repository for managing your dotfiles.
 Create an empty one on GitHub (or other) if you don't already have one.
 Afterward, use the following command to initialize dotrs: